troytolhurst/web_server_databases/01_internet/03_telnet_bite.md

 Now, we only need one cable linking each computer to the router.
 Even better, that cable could actually be used to communicate with multiple other computers at once.
 Kay might have a chat open with several other people at the same time.
-Each chat would generate packets with different addresses, then forwarded onto their destination.
+Each chat would generate packets with different addresses which would then be forwarded through routers onto their destination.

 We'll take a look into how this works in practice now, but we'll review again at the end.